2025 Flock Introductions

 Ranger and his red girls

 We are not breeding for SOP here.
 I don’t give a rat’s a** about the angle their tails point, or what shape their combs are.
 I get excited when I see super neat looking markings that aren’t necessarily seen all the time.
-That being said, this girl has the PRETTIEST pattern I’ve seen on a Wyandotte so far (not counting pencil laced).
+That being said, this blue laced red girl has the PRETTIEST pattern I’ve seen on a Wyandotte so far (not counting pencil laced).
 It’s probably a major disqualifier when it comes to show birds, but I like it, so she stays.

 Winston, and Twinston, with their girls